shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 If a test name (or even the `make test` target) does not exist, this means that your configuration did not include it.

-If you are interested in details how the test is executed (command, variables, directory), add the `-V` option.
+If you are interested in details on how the test is executed (command, variables, directory), add the `-V` option.
 Further details can be extracted from the `CMakeLists.txt` configuration files in the tests folder.

 ## C++ Unit tests